leomccormack/CroPaC-Binaural/README.md

 * Delikaris-Manias, S, and Pulkki V. [**"Method for spatial filtering of at least one sound signal, computer readable storage medium and spatial filtering system based on cross-pattern coherence."**](https://patents.google.com/patent/US9681220B2/en) U.S. Patent Application No. 14/648,379

-If you wish to use the algorithm for a product, or for other commercial purposes, please contact the authors.
-The authors do, however, grant permission for commerical usage of this VST plug-in.
-The code for which is licensed under the GPLv3 License - see the [LICENSE](LICENSE) file for details.
+If you wish to use the algorithm for a commercial product (and not under the GPLv3 license), please contact the authors - see the [LICENSE](LICENSE) file for details.